scheinerman/Posets.jl/README.md

-# Posets.jl
+# Posets
-Partially ordered sets
+Partially ordered sets for Julia based on `Graphs`.